260 Collins: Tenants

 The mall has struggled to find tenants.
 In 2017 it had 45% vacancy.

 As of 2018 the centre had 35 operating stores that included clothing, footwear and cosmetics outlets, as well as a food court.
-Key tenants include Swatch, Coach, Furla, The Kooples, Tag Heuer, Birkenstock, Bremont and Leica.
+Tenants include Swatch, Coach, Furla, The Kooples, Tag Heuer, Birkenstock, Bremont and Leica.

 UK department store Debenhams had an outlet in the shopping centre from October 2017 until January 2020.